Private Vs. Public Sector Procurement Practices

 Because public entities are owned by the government, their main funding comes from tax revenue, fines, tariffs, etc. Funding is generated by the public, and their main concern is allocating money properly to public interests.

-“Backdrop” contracts are also a common way of saving time and money.
-A “Backdrop” contract is a pre-negotiated contract, or even one which is being renewed.
+Backdrop contracts are also a common way of saving time and money.
+A backdrop contract is a pre-negotiated contract or one being renewed.
 This occurs often in the same context as a preferred supplier would be utilized.

 Private Procurement Practices

 Private organizations draw their revenue from sales, investments, and other business-related areas.
 Their money is more centralized, which speeds the procurement process along.
 Privately owned businesses can seek out different suppliers to find the best deal because they have more time and resources to do so.
 Their focus is more on saving the most money and getting things done quickly.

 Private organizations will still often use preferred vendors, for similar reasons to those utilized by the public organizations.
 While private entities do not take nearly as much time in research, they do a thorough job of understanding their suppliers before signing a contract (by conducting simple reference and credit checks, site visits, and sample reviews, for example).
 Using preferred vendors and simply renewing contracts is an easy way to decrease the time spent in the procurement process.

 Other private sector practices include supply chain management, supplier relationship management, inventory management, segmenting suppliers, and others.
 These practices help the private sector to be more self-motivated, but it is also a more unstable place.
 Because of the “high risk, high return” nature of private procurement practices, there is more risk analysis that should be done.
 Public entities can be more secure and stable economically, but private organizations often generate more growth than public ones do.